hoon610/hoon610/README.md

 I am currently living in the Boston area, finishing up my Masters Degree.

-I love solving problems and have been coding throughout my undergrad and PhD degree work to manage, sort, and analyze large datasets.
+I love solving problems and have been coding throughout my undergrad work to manage, sort, and analyze large datasets.
 I am currently looking for employment in software engineering or data science.

 Check out my [website](https://hoonkang.net) where I have old projects as well as some new ones I have been doing in order to transition my coding skills from academia into the workforce!